shbader/shbader.github.io/_pages/about.md

 ### **Research Interests**

-My research interests lie at the intersection of the broad categories of theoretical/computational fluid dynamics, applied physics, and computational physics, with particular emphasis on the following areas:
+My research interests lie at the intersection of the theoretical/computational fluid dynamics, applied physics, and computational physics, with particular emphasis on the following areas:

 1. Turbulence simulation and modeling (Hybrid RANS/LES and subgrid methods)
 2. Thermal/Magneto-convection and magnetohydrodynamics